mjfrigaard/sharing-your-work/manuscript/03chapter.md

 To demonstrate how powerful R and RStudio can be, we are going to combine data from four different sources.
 Each source represents a different way to access data in using R and RStudio.

 1) The [`gtrendsR`](https://github.com/PMassicotte/gtrendsR) package for R gives us access to Google search terms and trends.
 We're going to import data from Google searches before and after the night of the debates.
+If you want to learn more about collecting these kind of data, check out [Mapping search data from Google Trends in R](http://www.storybench.org/mapping-search-data-from-google-trends-in-r/) on Storybench.

 2) [`rtweet`](https://rtweet.info/) package in R can be used to download Twitter data but takes a few steps to get set up.
 Fortunately, we've written a tutorial [here](http://www.storybench.org/get-twitter-data-rtweet-r/) and the package has excellent documentation (see [here](https://rtweet.info/articles/auth.html) and [here](https://rtweet.info/articles/intro.html)).